johnmee/johnmee.com/pages/my-au-pairit-reality.md

 ## Goodnight

 I pottered around doing my evening routine, cleaning up and brushing teeth.
-She came out for a moment and I tried to make a connection but she was clearly not in the mood, all I got was an affirmative response to 'tough day?', and that she had not felt safe at the home where she'd been.
+She came out for a moment and I tried to make a connection but she was clearly exhausted.
+I got was an affirmative response to 'tough day?', and managed to confirm that she had not felt safe at the home where she'd been.
+I wanted to reassure her that she was safe and they were gone and to help her relax, but didn't for fear it would have the opposite effect&mdash;who would trust a stranger who says 'trust me'?!

-The cameraman has earlier revealed to me that she'd been placed with a family in South Granville&mdash;a suburb of Sydney not known for either it's safety nor affluence; most recently an area popular with foreign immigrants due to it's proximity to the Lakemba Mosque, and bordering some of the more notorious welfare recipients.
-I've always associated nannys with wealthly families in fancy houses, not displaced peoples in doubtful digs.
-The cameraman suggested _creates tension_ with a wink.
+The cameraman earlier revealed to me that she'd been placed with a family in South Granville&mdash;a suburb of Sydney not known for either it's safety nor affluence; recently an area popular with foreign immigrants due to it's proximity to the Lakemba Mosque.
+It is in the neighbourhood some of our most established welfare recipients;
+not wealthly families in fancy houses with the ways, means, and mentaility of having a nanny.
+The cameraman winked that maybe the placement was deliberately chosen to _create tension._

 ## Goodbye

 I went to bed and the guest light stayed on until after I'd passed out.
 At about 4:30AM I got up for the toilet and saw the guest bedroom door open.
-Maybe it was hot.
+Maybe it was too hot with the door closed?
 I didn't look in and went back to bed.
 But my mind processed it.
 Where was the luggage?
 Not my business.
 Or is it?
 At length I got up for another look.
 The room was empty, the bed unslept in, the key left on the bureau.
 My guest was gone.